Sanjay Bansode

-Sanjay Baburao Bansode (born 31 December 1973) is an Indian politician from Nationalist Congress Party, who was the cabinet minister of the Maharashtra from 30 December 2019 to 29 June 2022.
+Sanjay Baburao Bansode (born 31 December 1973) is an Indian politician from Nationalist Congress Party, who is the cabinet minister of Maharashtra from 14 July 2023 for sports, youth welfare and ports.
+He also served as the minister of state from 30 December 2019 to 29 June 2022 in the Uddhav Thackeray government.
 He is a member of Nationalist Congress Party from Latur district.

-He became member of Maharashtra Legislative Assembly by defeating Dr.Anil Kamble of Bharatiya Janata Party in 2019 Maharashtra Legislative Assembly election.
+He became member of Maharashtra Legislative Assembly by defeating Dr.Anil Kamble of Bharatiya Janata Party in 2019 Maharashtra Legislative Assembly election and represents Udgir-Jalkot constituency.
 He had participated in Namantar movement.

 Personal life

 Bansode belongs to an Ambedkarite Buddhist family.

 After completing matriculation in Latur, Bansode completed graduation from Deogiri College, Aurangabad.

 Political career

 Early career

 Bansode was known as student loving leader since he showed his leadership in college.
 In same time, he started to work for National Students' Union of India.
 He joined Indian National Congress in 1992.
 He was regional vice-president of Indian Youth Congress.
 During Namantar movement, he traveled in Marathwada with Nationalist Congress Party president Sharad Pawar.

 He became executive president of NCP for Latur district when NCP founded in 1999.
 Since then he worked as regional secretary.
 He also worked as district president of Mahatma Phule Equality Council.